datamix-datascience/sync-to-drive/README.md

     *   Lists current Drive content.
     *   Compares Drive state to the repository's base branch state.
     *   Creates/updates a Pull Request on a dedicated branch (`sync-from-drive-<folderId>`) proposing these changes:
         *   New/modified Drive files result in downloaded content or updated `.gdrive.json` link files.
+For Google Slides, an `.export.svg` file is also generated in the `visual_diff_output_dir` to provide a readable preview.
         *   Local files/folders (not ignored) absent from Drive are staged for removal.
         *   The PR description details *these* primary sync changes.
 6.  **Visual Diff Generation (Optional, All triggers, if PR exists/updated):**